digitalutsc/site_watch/docs/contributing.md

             return None
 ```

+1. How does the function know which page to navigate to?
+The `BasePage` class has a constructor that takes in a URL (along with other parameters), and the `get_collection_count` function uses this URL to navigate to the page.
+See the `BasePage` class for more details.

 As you can see, we have a class called `CollectionsOrAdvancedSearchPage` that inherits from `BasePage`.
 We have a function called `get_collection_count` that returns the number of collections on the page.
 This function does the following:

 * Navigates to the page
 * Finds the element we are looking for
 * Gets the text of the element